 Container Size: 8" deep.

 Sun/Shade: Sun is ideal.
-Also tolerates shade.
+It also tolerates shade.

-Soil: Moist, rich, well draining.
+Soil: Moist, rich, well-draining.

 Watering: Evenly moist for best flavor.
 2" water per week.